Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 This command is not available in MSX-DOS 1 mode, in which the concept of "drive lock" does not exist.

-#### 3.6.9.
+#### 3.6.10.
 The CALL MAPDRV command

-This command that allows changing the drive to device and partition mapping from the BASIC environment.
+This command allows changing the drive to device and partition mapping from the BASIC environment.
 It is equivalent to the MAPDRV.COM tool.

 The CALL MAPDRV syntax is explained below.
 Some of the parameters are optional, therefore all the possible variations are explained, starting with the most complete (using all parameters) one.
 Details about the possible values for each parameter are explained later.